csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 Computer games are such an enormous market that it is worthwhile developing special processors, Graphics Processing Units or GPUs, to produce high quality 3D graphics.
-Special video processors were used already in 1970s, but the modern GPU can be said to be born in 1990s.
+Special video processors were used already in the 1970s, but the modern GPU can be said to be born in 1990s.
 Sony introduced the term graphics processing unit in 1994 in the Sony Playstation, and during the end of the decade GPUs started to appear in the PC world.
 In the early 2000's the